kazukidb/kazuki/README.md

 More docs coming soon.

-Pull requests seem to work!
+Pull requests seem to work.